Hollywood plunges into all-out war on the heels of pandemic and a streaming revolution

 At the same time, the drive to streaming has accelerated the demise of traditional television and its ad-based revenue.
 That’s led analysts like Michael Nathanson of MoffettNathanson to survey a fragmented entertainment business and forecast a “scary” second half of the year for media companies.

-Many are now girding for a prolonged stoppage that, if carried into September, would greatly impact the fall TV schedule and the film festivals (Venice, Telluride, Toronto) that launch awards season contenders.
+Many are now girding for a prolonged stoppage that, if carried into September, would greatly impact the fall TV schedule and the film festivals (Venice, Telluride, Toronto) that launch the season’s awards contenders.
 Drescher said she “couldn’t believe” how far apart her union and AMPTP are.

 “I hate to bring up the cliche but history repeats itself,” says Regev.
 “Like in 1960, there’s a good chance the actors will reach a deal sooner than the writers.
 Now we’re dealing with very different companies.
 These are conglomerates that have other businesses.
 I’m not sure if (Amazon chairman Jeff) Bezos really cares.”